 IMPORTANT!
 FISHING PERMIT INFORMATION

-Fishing permits are required for anyone who plans to fish during our kayak trips.
+Fishing permits are required for anyone 13 or older who plans to fish during our kayak trips.
 This includes fishing from either our motorized skiff or your kayak.

 Many people ask, "should I tip the guides and how much?"
 Tipping is voluntary and any amount you leave is greatly appreciated!
 If you would like to leave your guides a generous tip showing appreciation for an excellent job, 10% of the trip cost is standard in the adventure travel industry.
 Gratuities are pooled and distributed among your trip guides and staff evenly.
 If you do choose to leave a tip, please leave cash only.
 No travelers checks, personal checks or credit cards can be accepted.